Verdi

 Irae section, to maximum forte.
 The choral contribution from the joined forces

-spectacular: Their enthusiasm, their attention to mood and text, and their
+Their enthusiasm, their attention to mood and text, and their harmony were

 Gilgore's conducting evinced both his love and respect for this magnificent